Children's Education (Chinuch)

 Physical Activity

 Studies published in the "Journal of Attention Disorders" and "Pediatrics" have demonstrated the impact of physical activity on kids with ADHD.
-Regular exercise can enhance fitness, concentration, and for hyperactive kids, help burn off excess energy.
+Regular exercise can enhance fitness, concentration, and for hyperactive kids, help burn off excess energy in a healthy way.

 Here are some ways to incorporate physical activity:

-Walking or running: Simple activities that can be done anywhere at any time – on the way to school, around the neighborhood, alone (depending on age), or with family.
+Walking or running: Simple and accessible activities that can be done almost anywhere.
+Children can walk or run on the way to school, around the neighborhood, alone if age appropriate, or together with family.

 Sports games: Activities like basketball, soccer, or swimming provide enjoyable exercise, improve overall health, and help release excess energy.